awwong1/remarkable-cli/README.md

 # With INFO logging, clean the local backup directory before pulling raw xochitl and pdf files
 remarkable-cli -a clean-local -a pull

-# with DEBUG logging, ull the raw xochitl and pdf files
+# with DEBUG logging, pull all the raw xochitl and pdf files
 remarkable-cli -vvvv -a pull
 ```